The UNESCO Chair on Community Media carries out its aims and objectives on everything related to Community Media in five key areas:

 In addition, the Chair seeks to actively conduct cutting-edge, collaborative research in partnership with leading national and international bodies on various aspects of Community Media.
 The activities of the Chair revolve around taking forward research to take up advocacy and make sound policy recommendations and to facilitate and strengthen the phenomenon of Community Media.

-The Chair also seeks to leverage the facilities, infrastructure, and human resources available at the Department of Communication, University of Hyderabad, including its campus community radio station, Bol Hyderabad 90.4 fm to offer its services for capacity-sharing in areas such as radio production and management and participatory video.
+The Chair also seeks to leverage the facilities, infrastructure, and human resources available at the Department of Communication, University of Hyderabad, including its campus community radio station, Bol Hyderabad 90.4 FM to offer its services for capacity-sharing in areas such as radio production and management and participatory video.
 It has also launched Children As Media Producers (CAMP), a participatory media initiative exclusively for children.

-Since its establishment, the Chair has been garnering lot of interest among scholars, academics, community groups and policy-makers who have been visiting and sharing their work with faculty and students at the Department of Communication, University of Hyderabad.
+Since its establishment, the Chair has been garnering a lot of interest among scholars, academics, community groups and policy-makers who have been visiting and sharing their work with faculty and students at the Department of Communication, University of Hyderabad.

 For more information about the specific activities the Chair has undertaken over the years, kindly visit the ‘Our Work‘ section of this website.